 Smelling Uomo on a card won't give you anywhere near an accurate idea of how it will smell on your skin.
 This is a gorgeous scent.
 Similarities to ZARA "Ganache Tonka" I feel but much smoother, more complex and far better I'd argue, with the plus of Tiramisù secret ingredient.
-Uomo is non-linear, it follows the familiar structure of spicy top notes, praline-like middle, and woody-ambery base.
+Uomo is non-linear, yet it follows the familiar structure of spicy top notes, praline-like middle, and woody-ambery base.
 Uomo starts very strong, it opens with a blast of licorice-coffee-coconut like accord, blended with balsamic green cardamom, and spicy black pepper that kicks in a few minutes later.
 The velvety bergamot is just a hint, like a drop in the ocean, not dominating the opening.
-At a first glance, the scent is overtly fresh, balsamic, and sweet but not cloying, indeed gourmand but not obnoxious.
+At first glance, the scent is overtly fresh, balsamic, and sweet but not cloying, indeed gourmand but not obnoxious.

-And then the dry down, the base is a kind of powdery cacao and roasted tonka bean vibe, yet blended with the creaminess of the blond woods, cashmere and sandal to extend the sweet-vanillic aroma.
+And then the dry down, the base is a kind of powdery cacao and roasted tonka bean vibe, yet blended with the creaminess of the blond woods, cashmere, and sandal to extend the sweet-vanillic aroma.
 Tonka here is a great choice, instead of overwhelming everything which came before with vanilla, the tonka picks up the coffee and cocoa transporting them to the final moments of Uomo.